-Lions Gate is a fast-expanding independent movie production and distribution company with a growing presence in the US cable TV sector.
-It produces and distributes its own movies, as well as third-party releases, offering an intriguing selection of arthouse and mass-market titles mixed with "genre" horror pictures.
+Lionsgate (or sometimes Lions Gate) is a "mini-major" movie and TV production and distribution company with a foothold in the US cable TV sector.
+However, it has begun to find itself outflanked by larger competitors in a rapidly consolidating industry.
+The company is best-known for producing and distributing its own movies, as well as third-party releases, offering an intriguing selection of arthouse and mass-market titles mixed with "genre" horror pictures.
 In 2012, it launched the first movie of the Hunger Games series, which proved to be one of the top-grossing films of the year; three further installments followed.
-This was followed by another set of young adult novel adaptations, the Divergent series.
-Other recent hits include The Expendables franchise and magic-based thriller Now You See Me, as well as the enormously lucrative Saw and Tyler Perry's Madea franchises.
+The biggest, Hunger Games: Catching Fire, grossed $865m worldwide.
+These were followed by another set of young adult novel adaptations, the Divergent series, which proved significantly less popular.
+Other hits include The Expendables and John Wick franchises and magic-based thriller Now You See Me, as well as the enormously lucrative Saw and Tyler Perry's Madea franchises.
 In 2012, the company absorbed rival indie Summit Entertainment, former home of the Twilight series.
-La La Land, released in early 2017, is set to be the company's most critically acclaimed release to-date.
-In TV, the company produces several critically acclaimed shows including Mad Men, Orange Is The New Black, Anger Management and Nurse Jackie.
-Revenues for the year to March 2016 were $2.35bn.
-Later that year, the group paid $4.4bn for pay TV channel Starz, which has 24m subscribers in the US, in a deal engineered by investor extraordinaire John Malone.
-The company still has stakes in rival service Epix (co-owned by Viacom and MGM) and cable channel Pop (co-owned by CBS).
-Jon Feltheimer is CEO, and has led the company since 2000.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+La La Land, released in early 2017, is the company's most critically acclaimed release to-date, and its biggest commercial hit outside Hunger Games and its other "young adult" releases with a global gross of almost $450m.
+After a weak 2018 - A Simple Favour was its biggest hit at $98m globally - John Wick 3 and Knives Out were considerably more successful in 2019 with global grosses of $327m and $300m respectively.
+In TV, the company has produced several critically acclaimed shows including Mad Men, Orange Is The New Black, Anger Management and Nurse Jackie.
+Recent shows have been rather less notable.
+In 2016, the group paid $4.4bn for pay TV channel Starz in a deal engineered by investor extraordinaire John Malone.
+A rival to WarnerMedia's HBO and CBS's Showtime, it has around 25m subscribers in the US.
+The company sold its stake in what is now a rival service, Epix, back to partners Viacom and MGM for a large profit; and also its 50% stake in cable channel Pop to partner CBS.
+Jon Feltheimer is CEO of Lionsgate, and has led the company since 2000.
+Revenues for the year to March 2019 were $3.7bn.
+Movies and media networks (ie Starz) each accounted for around 40% of revenues and TV production for the rest.
+However, financial expenses and the shortage of hit movies resulted in a net loss of $300m.
+The group is weighed down by significant financial expenses.
+It has been seen for several years as a potential takeover target for another corporate keen to jump into the media sector.
+During 2018 it held talks with toymaker Hasbro, but these ended without a deal.
+Hedge fund MHR is Lionsgate's biggest shareholder with 19%; its principal Mark H Rachesky is Lionsgate's chairman.

 Adbrands Weekly Update 12th Jan 2017: Last weekend's Golden Globes ceremony kicked off the 2017 Awards season, and earned Netflix its most prestigious accolade to-date.
 Lavish royal series The Crown was named Best Television Drama, while Claire Foy, playing Queen Elizabeth, collected the trophy for Best Actress in drama.
 It was Netflix' first ever Best Drama award from any major organisation, and is unlikely to be the last, with The Crown firmly on-course to pick up a shelf full of other accolades before the year is out.
 Despite more nominations than any other TV producer, HBO went home empty-handed.
 In movies, La La Land, from mini-major Lionsgate, set a new record for wins at the Golden Globes, taking home the trophy in every major category for which it was nominated: seven in all.
 The previous record holder was Midnight Express, way back in 1979, with six trophies.
 Since then, no film has received more than four.